Vishvesh-Kodihal/Retina_Blood_Vessel_Segemntation_Using_Unet/README.md

 ##  Folders

-Results
+1) Results
-New_data - contains augmented Test Train Dataset files - saves the checkpoint
+2) files - saves the checkpoint
+3) Train and Test data needs to be downloaded from given link

 ## Unet